-LANDSCAPING CHANGES: Any modifications of the landscaping, including the excessive pruning or cutting/removal of trees and shrubs on space or the planting of shrubs or trees requires prior written permission from Management.
-No fruit trees or plantings that will grow in excess of 20 feet in height.
+LANDSCAPING CHANGES: Any modifications of the landscaping, including but not limited to the excessive pruning or cutting/removal of trees and shrubs on space or the planting of shrubs or trees requires prior written permission from Management.
+No fruit trees or trees that will grow in excess of 15 feet in height.
 For new home move-ins, landscaping plans must be submitted for approval prior to installation.

 POTTED PLANTS: Shall not be displayed in the median between driveways and shall not appear cluttered or unkempt.
 No empty pots may be stored visible from roadway.
-A 15 day notice to comply will be given, Management will then remove and dispose of all pots not in compliance with the above, at the risk and expense of tenant.
+A 20-day notice to comply will be given, Management will then remove and dispose of all pots not in compliance with the above, at the risk and expense of tenant.

 PLAYGROUND EQUIPMENT: Under no circumstances shall tenant erect swing sets, swimming pools, jungle gyms, slides, sandboxes, and similar equipment on lot.

 IRRIGATION SYSTEMS: Underground Irrigation systems shall be approved by Management prior to installation.
 Double check valve assemblies must be installed at the service hook-up.
 Double check valve assemblies must be professionally inspected every 12 months and proof must be submitted to Management.

 LOT DRAINAGE: All homes shall have rainwater gutters and downspouts.
-Drainage pipes should be concealed.
+Drainage pipes must be concealed.